steven-solomon/soonernotfaster/content/posts/how-to-run-an-effective-agile-demo-a-secret-way-to-build-stakeholder-trust.md

 Bring a list of action items that will help the team deliver more software in the next demo.
 This list should be generated as a group, and crafted to include only the items that leadership needs to help the team with, along with the reasons why it will help.
 Some examples are asking for help escalating a service ticket with a vendor, or requesting new equipment.

-Stakeholders want the project to be successful, so ask for their help executing the solutions to your problems.
+Stakeholders want the project to be successful, so ask for their help to execute the solutions to your problems.
 Sometimes a solution warrants a more in depth discussion, so give the topic the proper amount of attention in a follow-up meeting.
 This technique will allow you to walk leaders through the problems you see and make a case for the solution you've suggested.

 # How Often To Run A Demo